ergoplatform/oracle-core/README.md

   <REWARD_TOKEN_ID_STR> - base16-encoded reward token id in the new pool box (use existing if unchanged)
   <REWARD_TOKEN_AMOUNT> - reward token amount in the pool box at the time of update transaction is committed

 This will submit an update tx.
-After the update tx is confirmed, use `oracle_config_updated.yaml` to run the oracle (i.e., rename it to `oracle_config.yaml` and restart the oracle)
+After the update tx is confirmed, remove `scanIds.json` and use `oracle_config_updated.yaml` to run the oracle (i.e., rename it to `oracle_config.yaml` and restart the oracle).
+Distribute the new oracle config file (with zeroed credentials - node_api_key, node_ip, oracle_address, etc) to all the oracles and keep in mind that they have to set their own requisites in the received config.
+Be sure they delete `scanIds.json` before restart.

 ## How to run as systemd daemon
 To run oracle-core as a systemd unit, the unit file in [systemd/oracle-core.service](systemd/oracle-core.service) should be installed.